 Talk to a Lexington Social Security Attorney Now!

 If you need help applying for or appealing a denied SSD benefits claim, we can help you at Morgan, Collins, Yeast & Salyer.
-Our Lexington social security disability attorney has extensive knowledge of the SSD system and application process, and we’ve successfully helped individuals who’ve been denied benefits win their appeal.
+Our Lexington social security disability attorneys have extensive knowledge of the SSD system and application process, and we’ve successfully helped individuals who’ve been denied benefits win their appeal.

 Let us discuss how we can help you when you call us or contact us online to schedule a free consultation.